0:00 / 0:00

 Episode Information

 Parkinson's is bad enough for those with the disease, but what about those around us?
 What impact does this have on our children, does it shape their view, affect their day to day lives?
 We talk to Kitty's daughter Amelia about her thoughts on living with those affected by changing health.
+Kitty Fitton is on a mission to prove that disability and illness doesn’t mean the end of life as we know it.
+She writes about hating exercise, coping with blended families, Parkinsons, and trying to reach the bottom of the laundry basket.

 Published: 3/02/2026 2:00:00 p.m.